 Keep children away.

 Never use two cleaning solutions at the same time.
-If you decide that one isn’t working as it should, make sure you rinse the area so there’s no trace left, before trying something else.
-If you mix vinegar and bleach or ammonia and bleach you will create a toxic gas.
+If you decide that one isn’t working as well as it should, make sure you rinse the area (so that there’s no trace of it left) before trying something else.
+If you mix vinegar and bleach or ammonia and bleach, you will create a toxic gas.
 Don’t do it!

-Finally, let’s just say that it’s important to clean the grout lines in your shower area for a fresh-smelling bathroom.
+Finally, let’s just say that it’s important to clean the grout lines in your shower area for a fresh-smelling and pristine-looking bathroom.
 Looking after the tiles and grout is definitely the right thing to do.
-It will not only stop bad smells and unsightly stains but will also give your bathroom walls many more years of life before you have to replace tiles and grout.
+It will not only stop bad smells and unsightly stains but also give your bathroom walls many more years of life before you have to replace the tiles and grout.